project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ## Use the Application

-The demo users are required to test out different workflows in Sunbird after the installation is successful.
+After successfully installing Sunbird, use demo user IDs to explore and test different workflows.

-* Each demo user is assigned one or more user roles that apply when you sign in to the application with that user
+* For each user role, you require a separate demo user ID and its respective password

-* When the application starts for the first time, demo user names and their respective passwords are required
+* Any user can be assigned one or more user role.
+The role rules that apply depend on the demo user ID and password that is used to sign in

-The following is the list of the demo users:
+The following is the list of the demo user IDs per user role:

- Role |	User ID
+ User Role |	User ID
  ---------|----------
 Org Admin| adopterorgadmin@adopter
 Content Creator| adoptercreator@adopter